GMRES-Accelerated ADMM for Quadratic Objectives: Introduction

 Under the strong convexity assumptions described in~\cite{deng2012global}, ADMM converges at a linear rate, with a convergence rate dependent on the parameter choice $\beta$ and the problem condition number $\kappa$.
 A number of previous authors have derived the optimal fixed parameter choice $\beta^{\star}$ that allows ADMM to converge to an $\epsilon$-accurate solution in $O(\sqrt{\kappa}\log\epsilon^{-1})$ iterations~\cite{ghadimi2015optimal,giselsson2014diagonal,nishihara2015general}.

 Numerically accelerating this sequence using GMRES, we were surprised to find that an $\epsilon$-accurate solution is consistently computed in $O(\kappa^{1/4}\log\epsilon^{-1})$ iterations, for a square-root factor reduction in the number of iterations.
-Figure~\ref{fig:first_comparison} makes this comparison for 1000 instances of (\ref{eq:ecqp}) randomly generated using Algorithm~\ref{algr:log-normal} in Section~\ref{subsec:explain_empirical} below.
+Fig.~\ref{fig:first_comparison} makes this comparison for 1000 instances of (\ref{eq:ecqp}) randomly generated using Algorithm~\ref{algr:log-normal} in Section~\ref{subsec:explain_empirical} below.
 The same acceleration was also reliably observed for a wide collection of interior-point Newton subproblems in Section~\ref{sec:Newton_dir}.

 The order-of-magnitude acceleration is surprising because the $O(\sqrt{\kappa}\log\epsilon^{-1})$ iteration bound is sharp, when considered over all $\kappa$-conditioned (\ref{eq:ecqp}).
-Indeed, we give an explicit example in Section~\ref{sec:Worst-Case-Behavior}, and prove that ADMM-GMRES cannot converge for this example at a rate faster than $(\sqrt{\kappa}-1)/(\sqrt{\kappa}+1)$.
-The same sort of $\sqrt{\kappa}$ lower complexity bounds are well-known for gradient methods and their proximal / projected variants; see~\cite{nemirovskii1983problem} and also~\cite{nesterov2004introductory,beck2009fast}.
+Indeed, we give an explicit example of a ``hard'' instance of (\ref{eq:ecqp}) in Section~\ref{sec:Worst-Case-Behavior}, and prove that ADMM-GMRES cannot converge for this example at a rate faster than $(\sqrt{\kappa}-1)/(\sqrt{\kappa}+1)$ per iteration.
+This lower complexity bound is reminiscent of the famous result by Nemirovski and Yudin~\cite{nemirovskii1983problem}, which states first-order methods cannot minimize every smooth, strongly convex function with condition number $\kappa$ at a rate faster than $(\sqrt{\kappa}-1)/(\sqrt{\kappa}+1)$ per iteration.
+Indeed, the momentum-accelerated (i.e. ``fast'') variants of the gradient method~\cite{nesterov2004introductory} and the projected / proximal descent method~\cite{nesterov2004introductory,nesterov2005smooth,beck2009fast,becker2011nesta} are said to be ``optimal'' precisely because they are able to converge at this rate.

 Nevertheless, these numerical results immediately confirm the possibility for an order-of-magnitude acceleration for ADMM under practical settings, using over-relaxation, momentum, or some other scheme.
-In fact, an optimal over-relaxation scheme with $k$ parameters may be extracted from $k$ iterations of GMRES and explicitly applied; see~\cite{nachtigal1992hybrid} and the references therein.
-Also, GMRES-accelerated ADMM may be used as a direct solution method for (\ref{eq:ecqp}).
-In this case, the $O(k^{2})$ time and $O(k)$ memory requirements of GMRES should be balanced against the cost of $k$ iterations of ADMM.
-For very ill-conditioned problems needing many iterations, it is possible to periodically restart ADMM-GMRES, although its optimality is no longer guaranteed.
-We discuss these practical considerations in Section~\ref{subsec:restarts}.
+Indeed, one approach is to explicitly extract a $k$-parameter over-relaxation scheme from $k$ iterations of GMRES; see~\cite{nachtigal1992hybrid} and the references therein.
+Where convergence is sufficiently rapid, we may consider using GMRES-accelerated ADMM directly as a solution algorithm for (\ref{eq:ecqp}).
+In this case, the $O(k^{2})$ time and $O(k)$ memory requirements of GMRES should be balanced against the cost of $k$ iterations of ADMM; see our discussion in Section~\ref{subsec:restarts}.

-\subsection{Main Results}
+\subsection{Main results}